André Jardin

-André Jardin (1912–1996) was a French biographer and a historian, best known for his studies of Alexis de Tocqueville and the 18th century French history.
-His biography of 1984, Tocqueville, Alexis de Tocqueville: 1805–1858, translated into English as Tocqueville: A Biography in 1988 by Lydia Davis and Robert Hemenway—was acclaimed as the definitive account of the life and career of the author of Democracy in America.
+André Jardin (1912–1996) was a French biographer and historian, best known for his studies on Alexis de Tocqueville and 18th-century French history.
+His biography Alexis de Tocqueville (1805–1858), written in 1984, and translated into English in 1988 as Tocqueville: A Biography by Lydia Davis and Robert Hemenway, received wide acclaim.

 Tocqueville scholarship

 Jardin's decades-long work on the committee which collected and published Tocqueville's papers provided an excellent background for his biography of the famed political scientist and writer.
-While best known for his study of the nascent American republic, Tocqueville also had a long and varied career as a politician and writer on French political history.
+While best known for his study of the nascent American republic, Tocqueville also had a long and varied career as a politician, and was a writer on French political history.
 Jardin provides exhaustive detail on all aspects of Tocqueville's life, including his sometimes intense friendships and his marriage to a middle-class Englishwoman some years his senior.

 Critics generally lauded the biography as the best study yet produced of Tocqueville's life and work.
-Historian Arthur Schlesinger, Jr. typically praised the book as "well-researched, informative and illuminating."
-Literary critic Max Lerner called it a "...definitive biography.
-André Jardin, currently general editor of the massive ongoing 30-volume collection of everything Tocqueville wrote, now presents the life with learning, authority, and precision."
+Historian Arthur Schlesinger, Jr. typically praised the book as "well-researched, informative and illuminating".
+Literary critic Max Lerner called it a "definitive biography", and wrote that "André Jardin, currently general editor of the massive ongoing 30-volume collection of everything Tocqueville wrote, now presents the life with learning, authority, and precision."

 In fact, a few critics felt that the biography was all too precise and detailed.
-In the Los Angeles Times Book Review, Annette Smith and David Smith demurred: "This long and scrupulous study of a man who was one of the most profound and prophetic thinkers of his time is, alas, scrupulous to the point of boredom...Although [the book] does justice to Tocqueville's ideas, it fails in rendering the passion and grace of his intellectual life and the social brilliance of the era."
+In the Los Angeles Times Book Review, Annette Smith and David Smith demurred: "This long and scrupulous study of a man who was one of the most profound and prophetic thinkers of his time is, alas, scrupulous to the point of boredom [...]
+Although [the book] does justice to Tocqueville's ideas, it fails in rendering the passion and grace of his intellectual life and the social brilliance of the era".